storacha/specs/w3-aggregation.md

 ### Broker queues the offer

 Once broker successfully gets an offer, the offer gets queued for review.
 A receipt is created to proof the transition of `aggregate/offer` state from `null` into `queued`.
+It is worth mentioning that if an offer is from an aggregate that is already `queued` or `complete` it is ignored.

 This receipt MUST have link to a followup task (using `.fx.join` field) that either succeeds (if aggregate was accepted) or fails (if aggregated was determined to be invalid) so that it's receipt COULD be looked up using it.